Lohith-Muniganti/Stock-Closing-price-Analysis/README.md

 # Stock-Closing-price-Analysis
-Data has been analysed using Pyhon pandas, matplotlib, mplfinance, plotly libraries
+Data has been analysed using Python pandas, matplotlib, mplfinance, plotly libraries